ArenKDesai/Aren-s-Notes/Intro to Operating Systems/Limited Direct Execution.md

 Direct execution is when a process (see [[Processes]]) runs on the CPU.
 This entails creating a process entry in the process list, allocating memory for it, loading the program code from disk into memory, locating the entry point (usually ```main()```), jumping to that point in the address space, and running the user's code.
 This is very fast, but introduces problems with operating system (OS) support, such as when a process needs to issue I/O operations.
 To avoid this, we introduce user mode.
-This is restricted code that can't issue I/O re
+This is restricted code that can't issue I/O requests.
+In contrast, there is kern